SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/EPM/EPM_I-DOCSIS/I-DOCSIS_Create_CCAP_CM_pair.md

    >   - Huawei 5688-5800 CCAP Platform

    > [!NOTE]
-   > CSV files only support commas (,) as separators and must include the headers previously described.
+   > CSV files only support commas (,) as separators and must include the headers mentioned above.

 1. Click *Create Bulk*.

    The elements will be created with the specifications in the CSV file of each row.
 The script will provision devices in bulk, processing five elements at a time.

    > [!NOTE]
    >